LogicVersee/TecHelp-FronEnd/README.md

-# TecHelpFronEnd
+# TecHelpFrontEnd

-* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.
-* This project has @angular/material@16.2.5
-* This project has json-server

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Code scaffoldingu
+## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.